hl-yang/hl-yang.github.io/index.md

 Hailiang Yang is a Distinguished Associate Researcher at the [Guangdong Laboratory of Artificial Intelligence and Digital Economy (Shenzhen)](http://www.gml.ac.cn).
 Team leader: [Prof. Laizhong Cui](https://csse.szu.edu.cn/staff/cuilz/).

-He received his B.Eng. degree from South China Agricultural University in 2016, majoring in Communication Engineering.
-He received his M.S. and Ph.D. degrees from Shenzhen University in 2019 and 2022, respectively, majoring in Computer Science and Technology.
+He received his B.Eng degree in Communication Engineering from South China Agricultural University in 2016.
+He received his M.S. and Ph.D. degrees in Computer Science from Shenzhen University in 2019 and 2022, respectively.
 (Ph.D. supervisor: [Prof. Kaishun Wu](https://kaishunwu.com))

 He is an IEEE member (SM'19-M'22) and a CCF member (SM'18-M'22).